Persistent systems,

 Delaware C-Corp, pre-revenue

-MVP live with all four integrations shipping
+MVP live with autonomous agent execution shipping

 Solo founder — full stack built and shipped independently